- Home

 3. BBQ pulled jackfruit burger

-When it comes to barbecue food, probably the last thing you’d think of using as a burger filling is a prickly green tropical fruit.
-But, amazingly, when slightly under-ripe, jackfruit has a texture very similar to shredded slow-cooked meats – making it the perfect vegan substitute for meaty barbecue classics, such as pulled pork.
+When it comes to barbecued food, probably the last thing you’d think of using as a burger filling is a prickly green tropical fruit.
+But, amazingly, when slightly under-ripe, jackfruit has a texture very similar to shredded slow-cooked meats, making it the perfect vegan substitute for meaty barbecue classics, such as pulled pork.

 Jackfruit is native to South India and is the largest tree fruit in the world.
-It’s become much more popular in recent years and is widely used as a meat substitute.
+It’s become popular in recent years and is widely used as a meat substitute.

 Mild in flavour, jackfruit provides the perfect base to add your favourite BBQ sauces, marinades, and toppings.
-Even better, it’s gluten and soya-free, a great source of fibre, contains vitamins A and C – and is rich in antioxidants.
-To learn more, read our article; Jackfruit – health benefits and 10 delicious recipes.
+Even better, it’s gluten and soya-free, a great source of fibre, contains vitamins A and C, and is rich in antioxidants.
+To learn more, you might like to read our article: Jackfruit – health benefits and 10 delicious recipes.

-If you like the sound of a barbecue pulled jackfruit burger, check out this recipe from Olive Magazine which also includes instructions for an apple, carrot, and red cabbage slaw, and homemade BBQ sauce to add to your burger bun.
+If you like the sound of a barbecue pulled jackfruit burger, check out this recipe from Olive Magazine, which also includes instructions for an apple, carrot, and red cabbage slaw, and homemade BBQ sauce for your burger.

-You can either buy a whole jackfruit and prepare it yourself, or buy it tinned instead.
-Whole jackfruit will need to be boiled for around 30-35 minutes (or until all the liquid has evaporated and the jackfruit feels tender), after which, you can begin shredding it into strands using a fork to give it that pulled meat look.
+You can either buy a whole jackfruit and prepare it yourself, or buy it tinned.
+Whole jackfruit will need to be boiled for around 30-35 minutes (or until all the liquid has evaporated and the jackfruit feels tender), then you can shred it into strands using a fork to give it that pulled meat look.

 If you’re not a fan of jackfruit, there are plenty of other vegetarian and vegan burger options to try.
-For example, you could have a go at making this spicy barbecue falafel burger, this portabella mushroom burger, or perhaps this smoky barbecue black bean burger.
+For example, you could make this portabella mushroom burger from Mushroom Council, or perhaps this smoky barbecue black bean burger from Minimalist Baker.
 Or why not read our article, 10 of the best vegan BBQ recipes, for further inspiration?

-To get more tips on how to make barbecue jackfruit, you might want to have a watch of the video below…
+To get more tips on how to make barbecue jackfruit, have a watch of the video below…

 Chicken and chorizo is a popular combination in Spanish-inspired dishes, such as paella.

-Grilled chicken is tasty, but it can become boring on its own after a while (especially when you’re having one barbecue after another in the summer!).
+Grilled chicken is tasty, but it can become boring on its own after a while (especially when you’re having one barbecue after another).
 But, pairing it with chorizo adds a delicious smoky kick.

 The great thing about skewers is you can add whatever you like to them: red pepper, onion, halloumi, or mushrooms – anything goes!

-To make these skewers vegan or vegetarian while maintaining similar flavours, consider using chicken and chorizo meat substitutes from companies like THIS, Beyond Meat, Gardein, or Vivera (to name just a few).
+To make these skewers vegan or vegetarian while maintaining similar flavours, consider using chicken and chorizo meat substitutes from companies like THIS, Beyond Meat, Gardein, or Vivera.

-A fresh summer salad or Mediterranean pasta or potato salads make great side options.
+Fresh summer salads, Mediterranean pastas, or potato salads make great side options.

-For more tips on how to make Spanish-style chicken and chorizo skewers, watch the video below.
+For more tips on how to make Spanish-style chicken and chorizo skewers, have a watch of the video below…

 5. Welsh lamb and feta burgers

-Welsh lamb is particularly flavoursome because of the special herbs, plants, and flowers that sheep eat on the Welsh hills.
+Welsh lamb is particularly flavoursome because of the herbs, plants, and flowers that sheep eat on the Welsh hills.
 It offers an extremely succulent, tender, and wonderfully sweet cut of meat.
-This recipe for lamb and feta burgers from Eat Welsh Lamb and Welsh Beef involves just three simple steps.
+This recipe for lamb and feta burgers from Eat Welsh Lamb & Welsh Beef involves just three steps.

 Welsh lamb and feta burgers are easy to cook and take just 10 minutes to prepare.
-You’ll need fresh mint, crumbled feta cheese, black pepper, guacamole, and, of course, some Welsh lamb mince; which is available to buy at supermarkets, your local butchers, or online.
+You’ll need fresh mint, crumbled feta cheese, black pepper, guacamole, and, of course, some Welsh lamb mince, which is available at supermarkets, your local butchers, or online.

 Alternatively, if you’re not a fan of feta, you could always alter the recipe slightly and top your burgers with a different cheese.